Green Infrastructure for Stormwater Management in NH Coastal Communities

 Congratulations to our Implementation Communities!

-The project team selected six proposals for funding.
-The communities of Exeter, Stratham, Portsmouth, Rochester, Durham and Brentwood will work with us on projects to improve stormwater management.
+The communities of Exeter, Stratham, Portsmouth, Rochester, Durham and Brentwood were selected to work with us on projects to improve stormwater management.
 See below for descriptions.